 Conversely, uvular consonants became velar before velars: q+k became kk, and so on.

-Labial and alveolar consonants were deleted before uvulars.
-For example, t+q became q.
+Labial and alveolar consonants were deleted before uvulars and the uvular geminated.
+For example, t+q became qq.

 Nasals were homorganic with the following consonant.

-X was in free variation between velar and uvular positions.
+X was originally reconstructed as a separate phoneme, in free variation between velar and uvular positions.
 Hence its transcription above as /x~χ/.
 The sounds are similar, though the uvular variety is harsher and more salient.

 L became /ʟ/ in syllable coda position.

 Only the following syllable types were permitted in Proto-Maritime:

 Any consonant could appear in onset position.
 Any could be found as a coda, except for y and w.

 Stress normally fell on the penultimate syllable.
 However, if the final syllable was heavier, it took the stress instead.
 Secondary stress occurred on every alternate syllable before the one with primary stress.